ShashwatNigam99/MNIST_Classification/README.md

 - Simple perpendicular bisector based Majority Voting

 #### Analysis of accuracies obtained from the above methods
 * MLE has a bad performance (accuracy = 74.3) since the estimation is based on the information received from the training set.
-The parameters` $\mu$ `and` $\Sigma$ `for the 2-D Gaussian curve are fixed based on the training set.
+The parameters mu and sigma for the 2-D Gaussian curve are fixed based on the training set.
 The parameters are not tuned to any data from the test set.
 Therefore, as a result of overfitting on the training set/less generality, the accuracy is low.
 If the training set would have been a better representative of the overall distribution of data samples, accuracy would have been better for test set also.

-_Prior for MAP : $\frac{1}{10}$ as there are are 10 classes of digits and all digits are equally probable_
+_Prior for MAP : 1/10 as there are are 10 classes of digits and all digits are equally probable_

 * MAP has accuracy similar to MLE(accuracy = 74.3) due to similar reasons.
 The priori assumption does not have an affect on the accuracy since it gives equal probability to all classes.